ranaslait/DrugStore/README.md

 # Dose pharmcy

-This is a sample application that demonstrates an E-commerce website "Drug store" using HTTP,CSS and JS.
+This is a sample application that demonstrates an E-commerce website "Drug store" using HTTP,CSS,JS,Node js and express.
 The application loads products a MongoDB database and displays them.
 Users can select to display products in a single category.
-Users can click on any product to get more information including pricing, reviews and rating.
+Users can click on any product to get more information including pricing.
 Users can select items and add them to their shopping cart.
 Note:-Some things still in progress